-Every company wants to be known for excellent customer service, but when it comes down to it, very few can claim they’re truly stellar at it.
+Every company wants to be known for excellent customer service (download free customer service ebook), but when it comes down to it, very few can claim they’re truly stellar at it.
 Each year 24/7 Wall St. publishes the results of a customer service poll to find out which companies deserve to be in the Customer Service Hall of Fame and which ones have to settle for the Customer Service Hall of Shame.
 The stats come from surveys administered to 1,500 adults about customer service at more than 150 of the nation’s best-known companies.

 It’s fascinating to take a look at the top five companies in the Hall of Fame division for 2015:

 - Amazon: 59.4% report excellent service, less than 2% report poor service.